mrcljx/historical/README.markdown

     rename_column :posts, :topic, :title
     execute "UPDATE attribute_updates upd SET upd.attribute = 'title' WHERE upd.target_type = 'Post' AND upd.attribute = 'topic'"

+## Interaction with 3rd Party Plugins

+Historical won't prevent your model from being destroyed.
+Should your model be destroyed all versions will be destroyed as well.
+However you might consider to use [`is_paranoid`](http://github.com/semanticart/is_paranoid) by [semanticart](http://github.com/semanticart) for that.
+Historical will then detect updates on the `deleted_at` column and store a new version.

+**Note:** `is_paranoid` was discontinued by **semanticart** in October 2009.
+I recommend to [read about the whys](http://blog.semanticart.com/killing_is_paranoid/).
+These are also the reasons why such feature isn't implemented in Historical by itself.

 ## Intellectual Property